picturamundi/36-qui/README.md

-# Pictura Keyboard Layout Manual
+# 36-QUI

-Pictura is a ergonomic keyboard layout compatible with devices running the ZMK keyboard firmware.
+`36-QUI` is a ergonomic keyboard layout compatible with devices running the ZMK keyboard firmware.

 For all information on how ZMK works, how to use this layout, how to edit it, and so on, see the official [ZMK documentation](https://zmk.dev/docs).